mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 Free service was the dealbreaker for me.

-If Remote can offer a service for free that others are charging $30-50/mo per employee, something is fishy.
+If Remote can offer a service for free that others are charging $30-50/mo per contractor, something is fishy.
 It might mean they're making money from me in some unexpected way, like they take a cut on all payments and they bury it in their currency conversion rate.
 Or it could mean that contractors are a use-case they don't care that much about, and they might suddenly drop it or change it, as we see Google do over and over with their free services.

 ### Gusto